jaskirat2/Lyrics-Finder/README.md

 # Lyrics-Finder
-## An Android application that provides lyrics of songs
+## An Android application that provides lyrics of songs and implemented using lyrics.ovi API

 ### 🔰Implemented using lyrics.ovi API